jonathanjalmain/wik-1/README.md

 # Wik
-The application to manage your student schedule
+The application to manage your student schedule.